 That year, California voters passed Proposition 215, a marijuana law that allowed the sale and medicinal use of marijuana for patients suffering AIDS, cancer, and numerous other serious diseases.
 While opponents of the measure claim there is too little evidence to establish the medicinal benefits of marijuana, advocates cite the thousands of years the drug has been used as medicine by countless cultures — a reality that far exceeds the danger associated with it.

 While the details vary from state to state, millions of Americans suffering from a wide variety of medical conditions can, with a physician’s order, obtain marijuana to help treat their symptoms.
 An increasing number of Americans — mainly in western states — also have access to marijuana to use for recreational purposes.

-We'll keep you posted on legal developments related to marijuana.
+As always, The Sugar Leaf will keep you posted on legal developments related to marijuana.